Iandrewburg/Data_Engineering_Term_2_Project/README.md

 ### OPEC Countries

-Based on the correlation matrix for OPEC countries, we observe that the correlation between exports and the average WTI, as well as the correlation between GDP value and the average WTI, is positive.
+Based on the correlation matrix for OPEC countries, we observe that the correlation between exports and the average WTI, as well as the correlation between inflation value and the average WTI, is positive.

 ![Correlation Matrix OPEC](https://github.com/Iandrewburg/Data_Engineering_Term_2_Project/blob/main/corr1.png)